spidernet-io/spiderpool/docs/usage/spider-subnet.md

 EOF
 ```

-During application creation, Spiderpool randomly selects IPs from the specified two Underlay subnets to create fixed IP pools.
+When creating the application, Spiderpool randomly selects IPs from the specified two Underlay subnets to create fixed IP pools.
 These pools are then associated with the two network interfaces of the application's Pods.
 Each network interface's fixed pool automatically inherits the gateway, routing, and other properties of its respective subnet.

 ```bash
 ~# kubectl get spiderippool